acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 16 display lines containing the pattern "root" and 3 lines after them  in the file /etc/passwd

 Task 17 display lines that not  contain the pattern "bin" in the file /etc/passwd

+Task 87 display all lines of the file /etc/ssh/sshd_config starting with a letter